 Spitballs seem more intuitively acceptable than PEDs.
 Doctoring the ball seems folksy and gritty—a throwback to the gold old days—while doping conjures up images of chemicals, needles, and unnatural human figures with biceps the size of watermelons.
 In the collective mind of the game, spitballs are to steroids as David Eckstein is to Adam Dunn.

 But cheating is cheating.
 Perry broke the rules of the game in an attempt to gain an unfair advantage over his opponents.
 In that sense, his actions were no better or no worse than Palmeiro’s taking PEDs or Derek Jeter pretending that he had gotten hit by a pitch.
 In fact, since steroids merely aid muscle growth and do not inherently cause it, I’d say applying a banned substance to the ball while on the field is a more egregious subversion of the rules than doping.

 I have no problem with Perry being in either Hall of Fame.
 But the fact that he is being immortalized—again—while Palmeiro, McGwire, and Bagwell are still sitting on the outside is ridiculous.
 And that there hasn’t been an uproar about a cheater receiving such an honor just because he broke the rules in a different way sends a powerful message about how pervasive this completely arbitrary distinction in the sport.

 Cooperstown isn’t Heritage Park, and the Indians Hall of Fame is better for having Perry in it.
 But if we still think of Perry as an honorable figure, there’s no excuse for keeping out Palmeiro and McGwire.

-Topics: Gaylord Perry
+Tags: Gaylord Perry